dolevfr/OMPL_DRONES/README.md

-# OMPL Drones – Multi-Drone Payload Motion Planning
+# Multi-Drone Payload Motion Planning with OMPL

 ## Overview
 This repository provides a motion planning setup using **OMPL (Open Motion Planning Library)** to coordinate multiple drones carrying a payload suspended by cables.
 The primary planner implemented is the kinodynamic RRT for a system consisting of 4 drones.